 It’s the most wonderful time of the year in the most wonderful city.
-People visit Lisbon year-round for sunny days, colorful buildings, amazing food.
+People visit Lisbon year-round for sunny days, colorful buildings, and amazing food.
 Something special happens in Lisbon at Christmas, though.
-Twinkling lights drape across azulejo-tiled buildings and massive Christmas trees dot the city’s praças.
-Lisbon Christmas markets pop up across the city, bringing a spirit of cheer, and a holiday culture you won’t find anywhere else!
+Twinkling lights drape across azulejo-tiled buildings, and massive Christmas trees dot the city’s praças.
+Lisbon Christmas markets pop up across the city, bringing a spirit of cheer and a holiday culture you won’t find anywhere else!

 If you spend Christmas in Lisbon, you can expect chestnuts roasting on an open fire, mild weather, and the most magical holiday vibe– not marred by numb fingers and toes.
 With over 210 kilometers of lights strung by the city, you’ll feel the Christmas spirit everywhere you go!

 Note: this post contains affiliate links.
 If you click on the links and make a purchase, I may earn a small commission at no extra cost to you!

 Book a hotel close to the Christmas markets in Lisbon!

 November 18 – December 21, 2022